harms-haus/jestir/docs/architecture/07-external-apis.md

 **Integration Notes:**

 - Queries are processed in natural language and return natural language responses by default
-- Can request structured data formats (JSON) via response_type parameter
+- Can request structured data formats (YAML) via response_type parameter
 - Supports conversation history for context-aware responses
 - Token management for controlling response length and context size
 - **Entity Validation:** All entity matches are validated with confidence scoring to prevent incorrect matches